 The late policy has been amended to help facilitate closing this facility on time.
-In order to encourage this behavior and enable our staff to leave work in a timely manner the following policy has been implemented.
+In order to encourage this behavior, and enable our staff to leave work in a timely manner, the following policy has been implemented:

-Late fees will be assessed to clients that leave after 5:30 p.m.
-For the period from 5:31 PM to 6:00 PM a late penalty fee of \$30.00.
+Late fees will be charged to clients that leave after 5:30 p.m.
+For the period from 5:31 PM to 6:00 PM a late penalty fee of \$30.00 will apply.
 If you depart the daycare later than 6:01 PM a \$60.00 charge will apply.
+If the parent has left no message within 15 minutes after closing hours, the emergency person named on the registration form will be called.
+If this person cannot make arrangements to pick up the child by 6pm, the Children's Aid Society will be called to pick up the child.
+The staff cannot be made responsible.
+If you foresee being late, please call and let the Centre know immediately so alternate arrangements can be made.